 But first we’ll answer a couple of important questions so you understand what’s at stake.

 This is a logical question, especially if your video ads are doing just fine or if you’ve already experimented with video carousel ads and found them wanting.

-First, video carousel ads are more interactive than most other ad types.
-The user has to swipe through the carousel cards.
-So carousel ads enable the user to do something with your ads rather than just watch them.
+First, video carousel ads are more interactive than most other ad types because the user has to swipe through carousel cards.
+Carousel ads enable the user to interact with your ads rather than just watch them.

-The second benefit of carousel ads is that they give you more ad real estate to work with.
-If you have multiple benefits or features to highlight, or if you’ve got a few different messages to deliver — and especially if you’ve got a story to tell — carousel ads can provide an ideal format for delivering that information in an organized, uncluttered fashion.
+The second benefit of carousel ads is that they give you more real estate to work with.
+If you have multiple benefits or features to highlight, or if you’ve got a few different messages to deliver, and especially if you’ve got a story to tell, carousel ads can provide an ideal format for delivering that information in an organized, uncluttered fashion.